-1) 38400 baud only possible with:
+- 1) 38400 baud only possible with:

-- Weigh module without terminal, or - Weigh module with terminal, only via the optional RS232C interface.
+- Weigh module without terminal, or

+- Weigh module with terminal, only via the optional RS232C interface.

-8.6 Specification for Aux Connections
+6.6 Specification for Aux Connections

 You can plug the "ErgoSens" from METTLER TOLEDO or an external optical sensing device into the Aux 1 and Aux 2 jacks.
-This allows you to perform functions such as taring, zeroing, printing, etc (only together with terminal).
+This allows you to perform functions such as taring, zeroing, printing, etc.